erigones/esdc-docs/user-guide/howto/enable-overlays.rst

     - Configure external interface with IP address.
     - Set default gateway to external interface's gateway.
     - When asked for :ref:`Configuration database IP address<cn_install_esdc>`:
         - if it is a local node: fill in the local admin IP address of `cfgdb01.local`,
         - if it is a remote node: fill in the public IP address of `mgmt01.local` or the IP of installed `access zone`.

 After the new compute node is discovered by the *Danube Cloud* system, log into to first compute node and issue the following command to update all overlays on all compute nodes, including the new one:

     .. code-block:: bash

-        esdc-overlay update
+        [root@node01 (myDC) ~] esdc-overlay update

 Final steps:
     * Go to GUI.